Skip to main content

 for making the obsidian markdown callouts work, with optional styling via css.

-this test post with some callouts and codeblocks: testing
+see also: this test post with some callouts and codeblocks: testing

 markdown-it-prism